Iona Prep Physics Policies

 Written homework Exams Adjustments

-1. Quizzes will be given frequently and without warning.
+1. Quizzes will be given without warning.
 Expect them.
 See the GRADING page for information on how problems will be graded.
 You should prepare for quizzes by doing the following:

 [Return to top of Policy page. ] [ Go to the Contents page. ]